AviCraimer/concordia_anthropoloy/README.md

 # concordia_anthropology

+## Operating Systems
+On Windows use Windows Subsystem for Linux (WSL) for project.
+On macOS or Linux OS everything should just work.

 ## Setup
-On Windows use Windows Subsystem for Linux (WSL) for project.
-On MaxOS or Linux OS everything should just work.

 1. Install Python 3.13 (e.g., via pyenv)
 2. Run: `make setup` to
     - Create venv
     - Install dependencies and build package
-    - Install dev depedencies
+    - Install dev dependencies

 ## Build Project

-After setup to re-build the package run `make build`
+After initial setup re-build the package only with `make build`

 ## Run Project
 `make run`